 - Smoking cigarettes or using illicit drugs

-- Certain infections, particularly of the genital tract
+- Certain infections, particularly of the amniotic fluid and lower genital tract

 - Stressful life events, such as the death of a loved one